nehaljwani/team.exiv2.org/book/IMaEA.md

 I strongly encourage you to download, build and install Exiv2.
 The current (and all earlier releases) are available from: [https://exiv2.org](https://exiv2.org).

 There is substantial documentation provided with the Exiv2 project.
-This book does not duplicate the project documentation, but compliments it be explaining how and why the code works.
+This book does not duplicate the project documentation, but compliments it by explaining how and why the code works.

 #### args.cpp
 ```